Welcome

 Key Term: Alienability

-The ability of an interest holder to transfer their interest in property to another during their lifetime.
+The ability of an interest holder to transfer that interest voluntarily during life (for example, by sale or gift).

 Key Term: Descendibility

-The ability of an interest to pass by intestate succession to the holder's heirs if the holder dies without a will.
+The ability of an interest to pass to the holder’s heirs through intestate succession if the holder dies without a valid will.

 Key Term: Devisability

-The ability of an interest to be transferred by will at the death of the interest holder.
+The ability of an interest to pass by will at the holder’s death.

 Vested Remainders